plexil-group/plexil/UPDATES.TODO.md

 * Better use of type aliases (e.g. Integer) in plexil-4.6 version of CachedValueImpl.cc.

 * Command class looks to have evolved quite a bit in plexil-4.6 relative to plexil-6.
+Worth a second look.

-* CommandFunction, CommandOperator classes in plexil-4.6.
+* CommandFunction, CommandOperator classes in plexil-6 had far more complexity than was justified, and have now been trimmed back.
+  CommandOperatorImpl has been deleted altogether.

-* CommandHandleVariable in plexil-6 has not been updated to use CommandHandle enum!
+* CommandHandleVariable in plexil-6 had not been updated to use CommandHandle enum!
+(Fixed.)

-* Some differences in Lookup classes may reflect improvements in plexil-4.6.
+* Some differences in Lookup classes may reflect improvements in plexil-4.6?

-* Resource arbitration will require a careful review.
+* As part of this update, commandUtils.hh was merged into Command.hh, and commandUtils.cc was merged into CommandImpl.cc.

+* As part of this work, the Update class was split into interface and implementation, and the implementation class moved into the Exec module.

+* Resource arbitration has now been gone over with a fine toothed comb, tuned somewhat, and documentation has been added.

 #### src/exec

 * Significant refactoring of Node classes in plexil-4.6.
 Maybe more significant in PLEXIL-73 branch.

-* PLEXIL-73 moved NodeConnector class here.
+* PLEXIL-73 moved NodeConnector class here.  plexil-6 moved it back to the expr module.
+Leave it there.

 * PLEXIL-73 made Node a pure virtual base class.
 Not even a destructor.
 This is the interface seen by e.g. expressions and